Lenore Anderson – Executive Director

 Previously, Lenore served as the Director of the Books Not Bars campaign at the Ella Baker Center for Human Rights, which contributed to significant declines in youth incarceration in California, and as an adjunct professor of juvenile justice at the University of San Francisco.
 She also currently serves as Chair of the Board of Directors for the Center for Youth Wellness, a new initiative to reduce the health impacts of chronic stress and trauma on urban youth.

-Lenore, who holds a J.D. from NYU School of Law and a B.A. from UC Berkeley, lives in Oakland with her husband and four kids.
+Lenore, who holds a J.D. from NYU School of Law and a B.A. from UC Berkeley, lives with her family in Oakland.

 Milena Blake – Policy and Legislative Advocate